-Fluctuating business levels, closures and relocations are just some of the factors that make redundancy, organisation and restructuring a necessity in business.
+Fluctuating business levels, closures and re-locations are just some of the factors that make redundancy, organisation and restructuring a necessity in business from time to time.

-If you are considering making changes to your business, including organising your workforce, restructuring, relocating or closing a site, our dedicated employment solicitors can help to minimise the risk of claims being brought against you by employees.
+If you are considering making changes to your business, including re-organising your workforce, restructuring, relocating or closing a site, we are here to help you minimise the risk of disputes and claims.